stfc/PSyclone/examples/psyir/README.md

 ## Example 1:

-Create an instance of PSyIR using all of the generic PSyIR nodes and output the resultant tree as Fortran and C. Currently the C backend does not support all of the node types so it only outputs a subset of the tree.
+Create an instance of PSyIR using many of the generic PSyIR nodes and output the resultant tree as Fortran and C. Currently the C backend does not support all of the node types so it only outputs a subset of the tree.
 First, ensure that PSyclone is installed,